benlaguroun/Webstack---Portfolio-Project/README.md

-# Petio E-commerce Website
+# Pet-care E-commerce Website

 ## Project Overview

-Petio is a front-end only e-commerce website for pet care products.
+Pet-care is a front-end only e-commerce website for pet care products.
 This project is built using React and simulates backend functionality using mock APIs.

 ## Features